isomerpages/mas-moneysense/_insurance/What To Ask Before Buying Health Insurance.md

 </li>
 <li>
 <p>How much insurance should you buy if you have financial constraints?
 Does
-the upgrade justify the costs, including the out of pocket expenses?</p>
+the upgrade justify the costs, including the out-of-pocket expenses?</p>
 </li>
 <li>
 <p>Can you afford the premiums over the long term?
 Health insurance premiums